Mohammad Syafaat Mintaredja: United Development Party (PPP)

 Subsequently, Idham Chalid, from Nahdlatul Ulama (NU), the most dominant group within the United Development Party (PPP), was appointed party president.
 This position was quite prestigious but less influential than Mintaredja's position as Chairman of the Central Executive Board (DPP).
 President Suharto also approved the newly formed PPP leadership and expressed his gratitude because the fusion of former Islamic parties had fulfilled the MPR's decree and was implemented effectively democratic.

 The next confrontation occurred during the 1977 Indonesian legislative election.
 At that time, there was coercion on the people by the military and civilian authorities to vote for Golkar, accompanied by violence against PPP campaigners.
 However, the election results were quite satisfactory because the PPP won 29 seats, meaning there were 5 additional seats compared to the previous election from parties that later merged into the United Development Party (PPP).
 The party even achieved a psychologically significant victory by defeating Golkar in the Special Capital Region of Jakarta and even securing an absolute majority in Aceh (formerly a stronghold of the Islamic Education Association).

-Mintaredja's great-grandson, Alvaro Mintaredja, was seen to be active again representing the family in PPP since 2025 after the party did not pass into the House of Representatives (Indonesia) (DPR) in 2024 Indonesian Legislative Election for the first time in history.

 Mintaredja's last position in government after he was not re-elected as a minister in the Third Development Cabinet.
 The country where he served as ambassador until 1983 was Turkey.